Table of Contents

 6.1.1 Late Publishing

-did:btc1 was designed to avoid Late Publishing such that, independent of when a resolution occurs, the DID document history and provenance is guaranteed to be invariant.
+did:btc1 was designed to avoid Late Publishing such that, independent of when a resolution occurs, the DID document history and provenance are guaranteed to be invariant.
 This is achieved through requiring strict ordering of DID updates and complete coverage of all relevant Beacon Signals.
 Resolvers MUST process all relevant Beacon Signals and enforce strict ordering.

 6.1.2 Invalidation Attacks

 Invalidation attacks are where adversaries are able to publish Beacon Signals that claim to contain updates for DIDs they do not control.
-Due to the requirement for complete coverage, if these updates can not be retrieved by a resolver, the DID MUST be considered invalid.
+Due to the requirement for complete coverage, if these updates cannot be retrieved by a resolver, the DID MUST be considered invalid.
 To prevent these attacks, all Beacon Signals SHOULD be authorized by all cohort participants using an n-of-n multi-signature.
 That way DID controllers can verify the updates announced within a Beacon Signal before authorizing it.

 6.2 Considerations Deploying did:btc1